Durango and Silverton Narrow Gauge Railroad: Casey Jones

 The Casey Jones railbus was built in 1915 out of a Model T and is a debatable predecessor of the Galloping Goose.
 It was originally designed to be an ambulance servicing the Sunnyside Mine in Eureka, Colorado, and was often used by mine officials to commute to Silverton on the Silverton Northern Railroad.
 It has room for 11 passengers.
 The Casey Jones was restored and is owned by the San Juan Historical Society in Silverton Colorado.
 It has run on the D&SNG just a handful of times in the past during special events.
-It is on display at the Silverton Northern Engine House in the Summer, where D&RGW #315 is also stored when it is not visiting another railroad.
+It is on display at the Silverton Northern Engine House in the Summer, where D&RGW No. 315 is also stored when it is not visiting another railroad.

 Galloping Goose Railbusses

-The Galloping Goose Railbusses are products of the Rio Grande Southern Railroad, a fleet of 7 home made railcars used to haul the US mail and some passengers during the Great Depression.
+The Galloping Goose railcars are products of the Rio Grande Southern Railroad, a fleet of seven homemade vehicles used to haul the US mail and some passengers during the Great Depression.
 Despite the overall demise of the RGS, 6 of the 7 "Geese" have survived today, and a couple of them have visited the D&SNG a few different times, most notably No. 5.
-Galloping Goose No. 5 was built with a 1928 Pierce-Arrow limousine body and running gear, and was rebuilt in 1946-47 using a World War II surplus GMC gasoline truck engine and a Wayne Corporation school bus body.
+Galloping Goose No. 5 was built with a 1928 Pierce-Arrow limousine body and running gear, and was rebuilt in 1946–47 using a World War II surplus GMC gasoline truck engine and a Wayne Corporation school bus body.
 In 1950, the freight/mail compartment was converted to carry 20 additional passengers for sightseeing trips.
 After RGS was scrapped in 1953, Galloping Goose No. 5 came to rest in Dolores, Colorado.
 Galloping Goose No. 5 was completely restored to operating condition in 1998 by the Galloping Goose Historical Society in Dolores, Colorado.